harshmangalamv/harshmangalamv/README.md

 <p align="left"> <a href="https://twitter.com/harshmangalamv" target="blank"><img src="https://img.shields.io/twitter/follow/harshmangalamv?logo=twitter&style=for-the-badge" alt="harshmangalamv" /></a> </p>

-- 🔭 I’m currently working on **Travel Blog Web App**.
+- 🔭 I’m currently working on **My Blog** and it will be going live at mangalams.blog sooner and will be hosted forever.
 Open to discussions on Back-end, Algorithmic problems and anything new!

 - 🌱 I’m currently deep diving **React**